Hasht Behesht Palace (Tabriz)

 The Hasht Behesht Palace is also known to appear in the miniatures of some manuscripts of the period, particularly the famous scene of "Khusraw at Shirin's Palace" in the Khamsa of Nizami completed in 1481 in Tabriz and commissioned by Yaqub Beg.

 Nighttime in a City: Safavid court at the Hasht Behesht Palace, with urban environment of the capital of Tabriz, painted circa 1540 for Shah Tahmasp (Sackler Museum, 1958.76).

-The new Safavid ruler Shah Ismail I resided in the Palace following his occupation of Tabriz in the early 16th century.
+The new Safavid ruler Shah Ismail I resided in the palace following his occupation of Tabriz in the early 16th century.

-The Hasht Behesht Palace was briefly occupied and looted by the Ottomans following the Battle of Tabriz (1514): many precious goods from the Palace, and artists from the Tabriz court, were sent to Istanbul.
+The Hasht Behesht Palace was briefly occupied and looted by the Ottomans following the Battle of Tabriz (1514): many precious goods from the palace, and artists from the Tabriz court, were sent to Istanbul.

 The Palace appears in schematic form in some early Safavid paintings such as Nighttime in a City, dated circa 1540 from Tabriz.

+Personal items of Shah Ismail I captured by Selim I at Hasht Behesht Palace in 1514 after the Battle of Chaldiran.
+Topkapi Museum, Istanbul.

 The Palace was destroyed by the Ottoman Jafar Pasha in 1585, and replaced by the Castle of Jafar Pasha, a massive defensive structure.
 Nevertheless, the Hasht Behesht Palace was massively influential in the creation of other buildings in Iran, such as the Hasht Behesht in Isfahan, and contributed to the "Hasht Bihisht" model of architecture.